blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

    * Object mapping for W3O components with the key being the component and the value the DOM element to mount the component to.
 This element must be available at time of package script execution.
    */
   containerElements?: Partial<ContainerElements>
   /**
    * Custom or predefined theme for Web3Onboard i.e. default, dark, Custom, etc.
    */
   theme?: Theme
+  /**
+   * Defaults to False
+   * If set to true the Inter font will not be imported and
+   * instead the default 'sans-serif' font will be used
+   * To define the font used see `--w3o-font-family` prop within
+   * the Theme initialization object or set as css variable */ useWebFont?: boolean
 }

 ```

 ---

 #### wallets

 An array of wallet modules that you would like to be presented to the user to select from when connecting a wallet.
 A wallet module is an abstraction that allows for easy interaction without needing to know the specifics of how that wallet works and are separate packages that can be included.
 These modules are separate @web3-onboard packages such as `@web3-onboard/injected-wallets` or `@web3-onboard/ledger`.
 For a full list click [here](#all-wallet-modules).

 ---